Complete Sunday Notes Packet in PDF Format

 WHAT A DIFFERENCE A YEAR MAKES

-Auburn has 3,848 yards of offense in nine games this year, which is already more than the Tigers had all of season last year (3,635).
+Auburn has 3,447 yards of offense in eight games this year, which is just 188 yards less than the Tigers had all of season last year (3,635).
 The Tigers have shown drastic improvement in every offensive category this season.
 Averages and NCAA rankings from major offensive categories are shown below:

 RECORD PACE FOR OFFENSE

-Auburn's average of 427.6 yards per game would rank as the fourth highest single-season average in Auburn history, and the highest since 1995.
-With the Tigers now bowl eligible, if Auburn maintains that pace, it would finish the season with a school-record 5,559 yards.
+Auburn's average of 430.9 yards per game would rank as the fourth highest single-season average in Auburn history, and the highest since 1995.
+If the Tigers maintain their pace, Auburn would finish the regular season with 5,171 yards, which would be the second most in school history.
+Should the Tigers play in a bowl game as well, that average would equate to a school-record total of 5,601 yards.
 The current school record for yards in a season is 5,469, set in 2004.

-Auburn's current pace of 224.2 yards per game is just 0.4 yards per game shy of cracking the top 10 in school history.
-If the Tigers maintained that pace, the total of 2,915 after a bowl game would be sixth most in school history.
+Auburn's current pace of 230.4 yards per game would rank as the 10th-best single-season average in school history.
+If the Tigers maintained that pace, the 2765 yards accumulated by Auburn by the end of the regular season would be the seventh most in school history.

 200+ GROUND GAMES